openreview/pdf-ref-resolver/readme.md

 ## (Optional) Install Biblio-Glutton
-    > Grobid can use Biblio-Glutton to improve performance if necessary
+Grobid can use Biblio-Glutton to improve performance if necessary.

 # Running
 ## Help options